This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 Special THANK YOU to Quinn’s Mercantile for their support of our Locally Grown Market and the use of the front porch.
 Please be sure to check out the Store, several great gift and useful items, along with items made or produced in Tennessee

-We look forward seeing you “On the Porch or At the Curb" of Quinn’s Mercantile WEDNESDAY, August 3rd from 5:00 – 6:15 pm, please contact the Manager if you are unable to make delivery or are running late, please phone, email or text the Manager (615.542.1078) so we can make arrangements to get your order to you.
+We look forward seeing you “On the Porch or At the Curb" of Quinn’s Mercantile WEDNESDAY, March 8th from 5:00 – 6:15 pm, please contact the Manager if you are unable to pick up your order or are running late, please phone, email or text the Manager (615.542.1078) so we can make arrangements to get your order to you.

 How to contact us: